The 3-Step Guide to Scoping a Bot Project That Gets Results

-We´ve all tried to contact a company looking for support or help with an issue, only to be met with a conversational bot (chatbot or voicebot) that simply doesn’t fulfill its purpose.
+We´ve all tried to contact a company looking for support or help with an issue, only to be met with a conversational bot (bot or voicebot) that simply doesn’t fulfill its purpose.
 You end up closing down the chat or ending the call frustrated and no better off than when you started.

 Is this really the experience you want your customers to have when they interact with your conversational solution?
 Well, unless you have followed the advice shared below, it´s likely your customers feel the same way…